OllyK/course-material/technology_and_tooling/testing/more_advanced_topics.md

 As mentioned in the section on mocking above, long-running processes and functions can be replaced with "faked" objects that return a predefined result instantly, however this bypasses actually testing these long running functions.
 If we need to check that the long running code itself is working correctly, what are our options?

+### Use custom pytest markers

+to exclude the long-running tests in the normal development cycle but ensure that the tests are still run on a regular basis or as part of continuous integration pipelines (such as an overnight schedule) this will ensure that these portions of the code do not get overlooked.
+The hardware that automated testing schedules are run on may also be more performant, thereby reducing the time taken to complete computationally heavy tasks

 - Simulate passage of time by using the `time` library and check that that dependencies surrounding the long-running code still function correctly
 - Run smaller tests in parallel to reduce overall execution time in order to compensate for the long running tests
 - Accepting dependencies as parameters will allow easier mocking of long-running processes
 - Use timeouts to ensure long-running tests cannot run indefinitely
-- Use custom Pytest markers to exclude the long-running tests in the normal development cycle but ensure that the tests are still run on a regular basis or as part of continuous integration pipelines (such as an overnight schedule) this will ensure that these portions of the code do not get overlooked.
-The hardware that automated testing schedules are run on may also be more performant, thereby reducing the time taken to complete computationally heavy tasks
+- Monitor Resource Usage:
+    - Monitor the resource usage (CPU, memory, disk I/O, etc.) of your long-running functions during the tests.
+    - This can help identify performance bottlenecks and ensure that your functions are not consuming excessive resources.
+    - You can use tools like pytest-cov or pytest-benchmark to collect resource usage metrics during the tests.
+- Add logging statements throughout your long-running function to track its progress.
+    - This can help you identify where the function might be getting stuck or taking too long to complete.
+    - You can also add checkpoints in your function to save the current state and resume from that point in case of a failure.

 ## Testing Parallel code